Defeat-ISIS Coalition in Iraq

 - 88 personnel at the Taji Military Complex, Iraq;

-eight staff officers at the Coalition Joint Forces Land Component Command in Baghdad, conducting roles in training planning, support of ongoing planning and logistics, public information and the provision of legal advice;
+eight staff officers at Coalition Headquarters in Baghdad, conducting roles in: training planning; support to ongoing planning and logistics; operational coordination and prioritisation; information operations planning; and the provision of legal advice;

 three personnel supporting intelligence functions within the US Central Command Forward Headquarters in Qatar;

 up to six personnel deployed to the region providing logistics support for our deployment in Iraq.

 The mandate for these deployments expires on 30 June 2019.